Morton358/ConnectionFlaskAndReact/README.md

 6. open your browser to http://localhost:3000/register and setup your first account
 7. enjoy!
 By this point, you should be able to create an account and login without errors.

+#### LINDO-API 11.0:
+How to install LINDO-API see : https://www.lindo.com/index.php/products/lindo-api-for-custom-optimization-application